hanami/validations/README.md

 `Lotus::Validations` is a set of lightweight validations for Ruby objects.

+It behaves like a Form Object pattern which decouple your Input validation from Entities or other domain objects.

 ### Attributes

 The framework allows you to define attributes for each object.